Donkey Kong Land: Reception

 Donkey Kong Land received positive reviews and was named the best Game Boy game of 1995 by GamePro.
 Critics considered it a successful translation of Country's gameplay to the Game Boy and wrote that players who enjoyed the SNES game would also enjoy Land.
 Diehard GameFan and Electronic Gaming Monthly highlighted the new levels, mechanics, and locales, and The Electric Playground said the controls were tight and responsive.
 GamePro said that despite the technical limitations and smaller scope, Land was "a formidable effort considering what it accomplishes on a portable system", with lengthy levels and challenging gameplay.
+Three reviewers in Weekly Famicom Tsūshin commented on the games difficulty with one summarizing it as too difficult to learn.

 Reviewers praised the visuals, impressed by Rare's effort to preserve Country's pre-rendered art style.
 GameFan and Video Games: The Ultimate Gaming Magazine called it one of the best-looking Game Boy games with detail unprecedented for the system, and Computer and Video Games (CVG) said the visuals and animations were still excellent despite lacking Country's fidelity.
 The Electric Playground said the visuals, though great, highlighted the Game Boy's limitations, as its monochromatic screen occasionally made it difficult to comprehend the gameplay.
 GamePro agreed that the Game Boy's screen did not do the visuals justice.
 Some critics recommended playing Land on the Super Game Boy for adding colour and making the visuals easier to discern.
+Two reviewers in Weekly Famicom Tsūshin commented on the graphics, with one saying they were hard to parse, even on the Super Game Boy.
+Another questioned the aim for realistic graphics when the result ended up looking like rough pointillism.

 Opinions differed as to how Land compared to Country and the rest of the Game Boy's library.
 Some critics considered Land equal to Country (CVG called it superior on the basis of its gameplay); others called it lesser.
 Game Players felt that both featured quality gameplay, but Land lacked the visual fidelity that made Country special.
-Several called Land one of the best Game Boy games, but The Electric Playground said it was not as inventive, satisfying, or original as the 1994 Game Boy Donkey Kong.
+A number of critics called Land one of the best Game Boy games, but The Electric Playground said it was not as inventive, satisfying, or original as the 1994 Game Boy Donkey Kong.
 Still, they felt it was one of the Game Boy's best platformers and an essential purchase.
 The music and sound were praised as among the Game Boy's best.
 The Electric Playground believed they were near-perfect translations of Country's, and GameFan said they sounded on par with a SNES game when played through the Super Game Boy.